unclesyrup99/3160_project/README.md

 3. Business Rules
 *Guidelines to how the app will operate*

-Drivers will use app to keep business and customers updated on order
+-Drivers will use app to keep business and customers updated on order
-Drivers will follow instructions left by customers when arriving
+-Drivers will follow instructions left by customers when arriving
-Each delivery goes to one customer only
+-Each delivery goes to one customer only
-Each order is for one and only one restaurant
+-Each order is for one and only one restaurant
-Each delivery goes to one address only
+-Each delivery goes to one address only
-Email must end in @uncc.edu (valid uncc email)
+-Email must end in @uncc.edu (valid uncc email)
-All delivery personnel are students
+-All delivery personnel are students

 4. EERD